clubajax/on/README.md

 on.emit(node, 'click');
 ```

 `on.closest` is a polyfilled version of [the spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest),
+ which finds an ascendant element which matches a selector:
 ```jsx harmony
 var correctAscendant =  on.closest(node, '.foo');
 ```